spmasterman/tutor-directory/README.md

 class etc.)

 ### Repository Classes
-There are Repository classes for all entities, the only one that's used is Tutor, but its a pattern I follow even if it results boilerplate code.
+There are Repository classes for all entities, only one or two are used (Tutor, Rate, Currency) but its a pattern I follow even if it results boilerplate code.

 ### Type-hinting
 I always type hint pulls from the DI container by creating a one line function that wraps the container->get()